DO THREE GOOD DEEDS EVERY SEPTEMBER 11

 WATCH: KINDNESS TO STRANGERS: EASY & IMPORTANT

-Helps us continue this effort year-round.
+Helps us grow this kindness effort.
 Click here to make a donation.

 Most people can't believe 20 years have past since the September 11, 2001 terror attacks in America.
 Immediately following, the world was united, saying "Never Forget."
 Kindness to strangers and community service were heightened across the world.

 Encourage your workplace, school, house of worship and family to participate in the 19th annual Pay it Forward 9/11.
 Saturday, September 11, 2021 is a national day of service and remembrance in both the US and Canada and we already know participants will join from the UK and Australia.

 To help create a ripple effect, you can inspire others to participate.
 Post your related plans and actions on our social media channels, using #PayitForward911.

 * 100 Pay it Forward 9/11 cards for $16.00 USD plus tax and shipping.

 Order Pay it Forward 9/11 bracelets from from Wrist-band.com for $75 for 100+100 free, including shipping.
 Click Live Agent and request Order no. 22027757

 Watch 2019 random acts of kindness in New York City: $50 cash for those who make eye contact

 Watch a summary of the 2018 efforts in New York City

 19th annual Pay It Forward 9/11 continues with focus on kindness for healthcare heroes, essential works and the arts